 Fortunately almost every bike out there meets what we'd consider the rock-bottom minimum spec for a bike to be safe and pleasant to ride.
 Horrors such as hard-to-repair cottered cranks and steel rims with useless wet-weather braking are things of the past.
 Most of these bikes have efficient, easy-to-use gears from Japanese firm Shimano, the world's biggest maker of bike components.

-We've looked for bikes with drop handlebars — the defining feature of a road bike — indexed gears that click into place to make changing easier and at least 14 speeds so you get a decent range of gears for riding up and down hills.
+We've looked for bikes with drop handlebars — the defining feature of a road bike — indexed gears that click into place to make changing easier and a decent range of gears for riding up and down hills.

 All that said, in the last couple of years the pickings in the sub-£300 category have become slimmer.
 All bike prices have risen 10-20% since the Brexit vote crashed the pound, which has pushed quite a few bikes that were previously in this category out of reach.
 The survivors, as it were, mostly come from companies with huge buying power that get their own-brand bikes directly from bike factories: Halfords and Decathlon.

 If you want to know more, we've an in-depth article about choosing and buying your first road bike.
 Go have a thorough read, we'll wait here.

 If your budget is this tight looking for a second hand bargain is something you should seriously consider (see below for more), but if it has to be new if you shop around for discount bargains during the winter you might find something.

 The Vitesse Sprint is typical of what you'll find for around £200, with an aluminium frame and 21-speed gears.
 You're not going to win any races on this (unless you're little short of superhuman) but it'll get you started, and the triple chainset gives you low gears for hills.
 We've seen this bike as cheap as £165; prices at Amazon vary automatically with demand, so it's worth keeping an eye on it.
 At the time of writing it's £236, which is frankly too much.